-Step 1: Condo Assignment Consultation
+Step 1: Condo Assignment Consultation - for Sellers

-Requires 15 - 30 mins.
+A Consult usually requires 15 - 30 mins.

 Step 2: Please Complete Your Condo Profile

 If the Preliminary Consult (Step 1 above) looks good (to both of us) then I will need you to provide more information about your property.
 These details are used in Step 3 to establish your property market value and list price.

 If you are ready, please complete the form:

 Step 3: Consult by Phone on Market Value & List Price

 (More details below)